Want to Know How to Avoid Chargebacks? Start by Identifying Them at the Source

 - Velocity Limits: Fraudsters typically try to run-through as many sales as possible before they’re detected.
 High transaction velocity is a fraud red flag.

 Of course, those are just a few of the tools at your disposal.
-Encouraging mobile payments, for example, is a good antifraud strategy, as most mobile wallet apps rely on tokenized transactions with two-factor authentication methods.
+Encouraging mobile payments, for example, is a good antifraud strategy.
+Most mobile wallet apps rely on tokenized transactions with two-factor authentication methods.

 What About Friendly Fraud?